Endometriosis in the workplace - The Problems of Working with Endometriosis

 She comments: “I first began to experience intense pain around 16 years ago.
 I was young and not aware of Endometriosis.
 The pain was incredible, so intense.
 After a while of realising it was not usual to experience such pain, I arranged to see my GP.
 This, like many women’s stories was not the first time I ended up having to attended my GP for assistance.
 I was diagnosed with Endometriosis in 2011 some 10 years after first seeking medical help.
 I underwent most of the options available to try to combat and reduce the condition to no avail.
 Over the years I learnt that it was not only Endometriosis that I suffered with as like many women the condition had paved the way for other associated conditions.
 This is not something that people are aware of and fully empathise and understand.
 Regrettably I have had to undergo radical options to try to combat the condition.
 I am aware first hand how women struggle to cope, function and perform at the same pace as non disabled employees.
 I have been very lucky having a very aware and supportive employer but most do not.
 I am hopeful that working with women like Sinead, we can provide the necessary awareness to prevent this type of discrimination being prevalent in the workplace”

-If you can relate to this and are struggling to get people to understand your situation, call our Employment team today and see how they can help you.
+If you can relate to this experience at work and are struggling to get people to understand your situation, call our Employment team today and see how they can help you.
 Simply call 01858 445480 and a member of our employment team will be happy to talk.